SICP 3.1.1 Exercises

 With the ability to have a local state in our programs, performing operations during the test itself may change that state.
 Previously, we could run our tests with any value and in any order, and the results of one test had no affect on any of the other tests.
 We now have to be aware of what the test operation does, and may need to pay attention to the order of the operations within a test.

 In this section, the tests are short and the sequences are not too hard to follow.
 Therefore some tests will go in sequence; I’ve tried to note when they rely on the current state.
-In future sections, we’ll do something to deal with the stored state during testing so that we aren’t expending effort to keep track of our system’s state when it’s not important to us.
+In future sections, we’ll sometimes need to pay attention to the stored state during testing so that we aren’t expending effort to keep track of the system’s state when it’s not important to us.

-Another exercise in this section demonstrates how assignment and state can be of help in our testing.
+One exercise in this section provides a demonstration of how assignment and state can be of real help in our testing.
 By having procedures that store values in a testing context, we can monitor the process under test, and even gain information about it without having to change the underlying code.
-In fact, the test state storage function will immediately be put to use for testing two exercises after it is written.
+Indeed the ‘test state’ storage function will be put to use for testing, just two exercises after it is written.
 In that exercise, a monitored version will be used to determine whether the procedure that was expected to be run (

 call-the-cops) actually was.

-call-the-copstake an argument, you can modify the monitoring to allow it.
+call-the-cops take an argument, you can modify the monitoring routine to handle it.